-You might have a CT scan of your stomach, chest and the area between your hips (pelvis) to find out where the cancer is and whether it has spread.
+You will have a CT scan of your stomach, chest and the area between your hips (pelvis) to find out where the cancer is and whether it has spread.

 CT scans take detailed x-rays of your body from different angles using a CT machine.
 The computer then puts them together to create a series of images.
 They help to find out where the cancer is and whether it’s spread.